GenesisEducationKyiv/hw1-se-school_2022-code-review-Gerodote/README.md

   3. If you don't delete the `token_gmail_v1.pickle`, you can run this app again without asking giving permission for sending emails from email you chose (in guide below it's step 10). (at least during one hour)

 ### Let's start:
 1. Create a Google account.
 For instance, you could do this [here](https://accounts.google.com/signup/v2/webcreateaccount).
+In this guide, I had to setup dejfwy@gmail.com.
 2. Go to [console.cloud.google.com](https://console.cloud.google.com/)
 3. Create a project: